SpasPandev/SpasPandev/README.md

   I am a young and motivated Java developer.
 I hold a Bachelor's Degree in Informatics and Software Science from Technical University of Sofia.
 I am eager to continuously learn and enhance my skills, embracing new challenges and opportunities in the field.
 </h3>
 <h3 align="left">
-Currently, I am actively seeking employment as a junior Java programmer.
+Currently, I am actively seeking employment as a junior Java developer.
 </h3>

 Skills: